Argument leads to fatal stabbing of Brooklyn woman

-BUSHWICK, Brooklyn (WABC) --The NYPD has identified the woman who died after being stabbed in the chest at a Brooklyn bodega.
+BUSHWICK, Brooklyn (WABC) --The NYPD has identified a woman who died after being stabbed in the chest at a Brooklyn bodega Monday afternoon.

-20-year-old Ebony Young was stabbed near the doorway of the deli on 1076 Broadway in Bushwick around 4 p.m.
-Monday.
+Authorities say 20-year-old Ebony Young was stabbed near the doorway of the deli on 1076 Broadway in Bushwick around 4 p.m.

-Police say the victim and another woman got into a loud argument outside - so loud, that one of the businesses across the street closed and locked its doors.
+Police say the victim and another woman got into a loud argument outside, so loud, in fact, that one of the businesses across the street closed and locked its doors.

-The female suspect fled eastbound on Broadway in a grey BMW driven by a man.
+The female suspect reportedly fled eastbound on Broadway in a gray BMW driven by a man.

-Young was taken to Woodhull Hospital where she later died.
+Young was taken to Woodhull Hospital, where she later died.

 It is unknown whether the two women knew each other, or what they were arguing about.